 At the Revival of Learning it was the same as in the great days of Greece.
 New vistas of the world were being opened up by the voyagers; new types of men, of modes of life, of societies and states, were discovered and described; new comparisons were forced upon men by new knowledge crowding thick into their minds; and new questions, which were nevertheless old as the hills, made eddies and rapids in the swift current of thought, and cried out for an answer.
-Take the central political problems, for 'example' What constitutes the right to govern, and what is the origin of law?
+Take the central political problems, for example: What constitutes the right to govern, and what is the origin of law?
 In mediæval Europe this was simple enough.
 The duke, or the king, or the bishop governed by authority of the emperor, or the pope; and pope and emperor ruled (like Edward VII.) "by the Grace of God."
-Yet here, in Guinea, in Monomotapa, in Cathay, and in Peru, were great absolute emperor, and were mighty hazy about God.
-Yet their subjects obeyed them, and gave good reasons for their obedience, and chiefest of their reasons (as in all times and places) was this: "We should be much worse off if we din't."
+Yet here, in Guinea, in Monomotapa, in Cathay, and in Peru, were great absolute monarchies which knew nothing of the pope or the emperor, and were mighty hazy about God.
+Yet their subjects obeyed them, and gave good reasons for their obedience, and chiefest of their reasons (as in all times and places) was this: "We should be much worse off if we didn't."